-For spotting Mt.
-Fuji you need a bit of luck.
-The iconic mountain is known for being surrounded by clouds more often than not.
-Locals even call Fuji “shy” for that.
+You need a bit of luck to enjoy a good view of Japan’s most iconic mountain.
+It is said to be surrounded by clouds more often than not.
+The Japanese even call Fuji “shy” for that.

-The visibility problem is to some extent man-made, actually.
-There are a couple of big paper mills alongside Fuji River, discharging large amounts of vapor.
-Chances to get a glimpse of Fuji are best after some strong rainfall, when the haze is washed away from the air.
+The visibility problem is man-made, at least to some extent.
+There are a number of big paper mills alongside Fuji River, discharging large amounts of vapor.
+Chances to get a glimpse of Fuji are best after some strong rainfall, when the haze got washed away from the air.

-Mt.
-Fuji is just 100km distant from central Tokyo.
-With its view across the skyline of Shinjuku, the Bunkyo Civic Center is one of the city’s more exciting vantage points.
-The building’s top-floor observation platform is open Mon–Fri, 9am–8:30pm; admission is free.
+The mountain is just 100km distant from central Tokyo.
+From the Bunkyo Civic Center you can enjoy a great Fuji view across the skyline of Shinjuku.
+Its top-floor observation platform is open Mon–Fri, 9am–8:30pm, the admission is free.

 Considering its views, the Bunkyo observatory is surprisingly less frequented.
 If you like it a little quieter, it is a worthwhile alternative to more popular lookouts like Mori Tower, Tokyo Skytree, or Tokyo Tower.